grinnell-cs/csc151-images/pages/syllabus.md

 **AI programming assistants**

 Please avoid the use of AI-based programming assistants, such as ChatGPT or Microsoft IntelliCode in this course.
+You should also review [my policy on AI programming assistants](../handouts/ai).

 ## Other issues